timjbray/jekyll-now/about.md

 Curious about everything.
 Passionate about technology.

 I started my career as a software developer, and still love writing code and solving problems.
-But found I prefer to have more impact and be involved across a wider area of business.
+But prefer to have more impact and be involved across a wider area of business.
-Including product strategy, business development and most importantly - working with customers.
+Including product strategy, business development and most importantly, working with customers.

 These days I spend most of my time solving problems across product, teams, tech, architecture, systems and platforms.

-I'm currently building a new business with some exciting new technology.
+I'm currently building a new business with a range of exciting new technologies.

 ### Contact me